Are you struggling to write a resume to generate more interviews for positions that are of interest?

-Let’s discuss the important components to consider when you attempt to write a resume that will grab the reader’s attention.
+Let’s discuss the critical components to consider when writing a resume that will grab the reader’s attention.

-First of all, you need to understand that your resume is a marketing tool and you are marketing a product.
+First of all, you need to understand that your resume is a marketing tool and marketing a product.
 That product is you.
 Do not underestimate the power of this document.
 This one or two-page overview of your relevant core competencies, accomplishments, and scope of responsibility is the only thing representing you during your absence.
-Make sure this document count.
+Make sure this document counts.

-As many of you know, in the 21st Century, there is more than just filling out a simple job application to find a great job.
-The resume writing and job search process have changed so dramatically over the last ten years; sometimes it’s hard to keep up with the new trends.
+As many of you know, there is more than just filling out a simple job application to find an exceptional job.
+The resume writing and job search process have changed dramatically over the last ten years; sometimes, it’s hard to keep up with the new trends.

-Common formats include chronological, functional, combination, accomplishment-based, or a Curriculum Vita (CV).
+Common formats include chronological, functional, combination, accomplishment-based, or a Curriculum Vitae (CV).

 If you find your resume is not generating the interviews you want, consider our resume writing service.
 Past clients have found that partnering with the Canadian Resume Writing Service has dramatically increased their job search success.